What's it really like to study arts at UQ?

+We've interviewed a UQ student and academic to find out.
 Giaan is a Bachelor of Arts student, and Dr Sebastian Kaempf is a Senior Lecturer in Peace and Conflict Studies.
-They’ve teamed up to answer some of your questions, and help you decide what’s right for you.
+They’ve teamed up to answer some of your questions and uncover how UQ can give you the skills you need to face the future, even when you don't know exactly what the future will look like.

 What's been the most unexpected thing you have been happy to discover at UQ?